 by Mike Ratliff

-1 There were some present at that very time who told him about the Galileans whose blood Pilate had mingled with their sacrifices.
-2 And he answered them, “Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way?
-3 No, I tell you; but unless you repent, you will all likewise perish.
-4 Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
-5 No, I tell you; but unless you repent, you will all likewise perish.”
-(Luke 13:1-5 ESV)
+1 Now on the same occasion there were some present who reported to Him about the Galileans whose blood Pilate had mixed with their sacrifices.
+2 And Jesus said to them, “Do you suppose that these Galileans were greater sinners than all other Galileans because they suffered this fate?
+3 I tell you, no, but unless you repent, you will all likewise perish.
+4 Or do you suppose that those eighteen on whom the tower in Siloam fell and killed them were worse culprits than all the men who live in Jerusalem?
+5 I tell you, no, but unless you repent, you will all likewise perish.”
+Luke 13:1-5 (NASB)

-Those who were massacred by the gunmen at Virginia Tech, Ward Parkway Mall, The Federal Center in Oklahoma City, the World Trade Center, in the temple by Pilate, and those killed when the tower in Siloam fell were no more evil than any other person then or now.
+Those who were massacred at the Federal Center in Oklahoma City, the World Trade Center, in the temple by Pilate, and those killed when the tower in Siloam fell were no more evil than any other person then or now.
 Jesus tells those with Him and us that those who survive tragedies are not morally superior to those who do not survive.
 Instead, He calls everyone to repent because sudden death could happen to any of us at any time.
 God does not guarantee that we will have time to prepare for death, so now is the time for repentance.

-3 As he sat on the Mount of Olives, the disciples came to him privately, saying, “Tell us, when will these things be, and what will be the sign of your coming and of the close of the age?”
-4 And Jesus answered them, “See that no one leads you astray.
-5 For many will come in my name, saying, ‘I am the Christ,’ and they will lead many astray.
-6 And you will hear of wars and rumors of wars.
-See that you are not alarmed, for this must take place, but the end is not yet.
-7 For nation will rise against nation, and kingdom against kingdom, and there will be famines and earthquakes in various places.
-8 All these are but the beginning of the birth pains.
+4 And Jesus answered and said to them, “See to it that no one misleads you.
+5 For many will come in My name, saying, ‘I am the Christ,’ and will mislead many.
+6 You will be hearing of wars and rumors of wars.
+See that you are not frightened, for those things must take place, but that is not yet the end.
+7 For nation will rise against nation, and kingdom against kingdom, and in various places there will be famines and earthquakes.
+8 But all these things are merely the beginning of birth pangs.

-9 “Then they will deliver you up to tribulation and put you to death, and you will be hated by all nations for my name’s sake.
-10 And then many will fall away and betray one another and hate one another.
-11 And many false prophets will arise and lead many astray.
-12 And because lawlessness will be increased, the love of many will grow cold.
-13 But the one who endures to the end will be saved.
-14 And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.
-(Matthew 24: 3-14 ESV)
+9 “Then they will deliver you to tribulation, and will kill you, and you will be hated by all nations because of My name.
+10 At that time many will fall away and will betray one another and hate one another.
+11 Many false prophets will arise and will mislead many.
+12 Because lawlessness is increased, most people’s love will grow cold.
+13 But the one who endures to the end, he will be saved.
+14 This gospel of the kingdom shall be preached in the whole world as a testimony to all the nations, and then the end will come.
+Matthew 24:3-14 (NASB)

 The reprobate mind, (Romans 1:28) without a restrainer that resists this almost unrelenting pressure, with such stimulation will gradually produce a stupor, an apathy, an unfeeling indifference toward the highest values and priorities of life, which, of course, is our relationships with God and other people.
 Lawlessness will cause people to have hearts so cold that they have little love for anyone or anything.
 What is lawlessness?